dbeley/docker-compose/README.md

 # docker-compose

-A collection of docker-compose files.
+A collection of docker-compose files for your self-hosting needs!

 I personally use those files with the traefik reverse proxy.
 If you don't use it, just comment the labels and networks sections related to traefik (you also might have to add/uncomment the ports section).